European Union (Referendum) Act 2016 (Gibraltar): Outcome

 The United Kingdom overall voted by 51.9% to 48.1% to leave the European Union.
-Despite the overwhelming vote to remain in the European Union, the overseas territory of Gibraltar would leave the European Union, as it was a majority vote of the whole of the UK for "Leave".
+Despite the overwhelming vote to remain in the European Union, the overseas territory of Gibraltar would leave the European Union.

 The United Kingdom triggered Article 50 on 29 March 2017 which included Gibraltar although the territory was not specifically mentioned in the Article 50 letter that was sent to the European Union by the UK Government.